To vape or not to vape — that is the question

 From the website “Vaping Daily”: Vaping is a modern trend, but even new vapes have their roots in ancient history.
 Ancient Egypt is known for its vaping techniques, such as using hot stones to vape herbs.

-Thousands of years ago, the first shisha — or hookah — was introduced to India.
+Thousands of years ago, the first hookah shisha was introduced to India.
 All those techniques led to the invention of current vapes as we know them today.
+But if you want some fresh stock, genuine brands, and quality cigarettes with affordable prices, then these cigarettes near me are the right ones for you.

 Latest statistics from the Centers for Disease Control estimate there are more than 9 million Americans who vape.